-- 7. Upon the Vice President's approval, Executive Staff reviews the request and recommends Board action.
+- 7. Upon the Vice President's approval, the College Board's Curriculum & Student Development Committee reviews the request and recommends Board action.
 The Vice President presents the career studies certificate for review. - 8.
 The College Board approves or denies the request. - 9.
 Academic Services notifies the appropriate dean and faculty developer of the Board's decision.
 Academic Services also locates an appropriate CIP code if necessary. - 10.
 Upon approval, Academic Services notifies VCCS Staff that a new career studies certificate has been approved and provides them with the CIP code.
 College awaits program code from VCCS. - 11.
 Academic Services publishes approved career studies certificate on the college website and in the Catalog (if deadline is met) and notifies OIS for entry in SIS and the admission application.
 Counselors, Registrar, Institutional Effectiveness, Information Center, Library, and Financial Aid are also notified.